redis/ioredis/README.md

   Elapsed: 61,715.11 ms
 ```

-You can view the code at `benchmark.js`.
+You can find the code at `benchmark.js`.

 # Motivation